mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 TL Spaces Cost Decoy Dispenser 5 1 Cr2500

 ELECTROSTATIC ARMOR This generates a powerful static field around a vehicle, vaporising any objects that come close.
-This field extends 1-5 metres from the vehicle’s exterior and is intended to vaporise shells and missiles before they strike the vehicle’s actual hull.
+This field extends 1-5 meters from the vehicle’s exterior and is intended to vaporise shells and missiles before they strike the vehicle’s actual hull.

 Electrostatic armor provides an additional amount of Protection equal to three times the TL of the vehicle it is installed within.